 - The Old Farmer’s Almanac: search their Frost Dates Calculator for average first and last frost dates by state or zip code.

 - Home Depot Garden Club: see which one of their 15 regions your property falls into on their Regional Gardening Tips Map.

 - The Weather Channel: breaks down by date when your first frost will typically arrive based on region and elevation HERE.

 To help you stay on top of the most important maintenance tasks, we have created a “top 10” list for each season.
-Taking care of these items can help you avoid costly damage to your property make injuries less likely to occur.
+Taking care of these items can help you avoid costly damage to your property, making injuries less likely to occur.
 The continental U.S. has some very unique climates.
-Many northern areas see harsher winters while southern areas may not see a winter at all.
-Some locations may experience all of the seasons while others may experience one or two dominant seasons year-round.
+Many northern areas see harsher winters, while southern areas may not see a winter at all.
+Some locations may experience all seasons, while others may experience one or two dominant seasons year-round.
 With that understanding, use the appropriate checklist below as you go through the corresponding season at your property.
 The four checklists together can also be used to help you build your own customized checklist.
-Bottom line, have a written plan to help you be proactive and chances are, you will spare yourself from the pain of many preventable losses.
-Have a festive fall!
+The bottom line, have a written plan to help you be proactive, and chances are, you will spare yourself from the pain of many preventable losses.